 We disclose personal information about our graduates to any member of the general public via the online verification of qualification service.
 The public register of graduates is maintained in the student information system.

-We also make class lists available to other students enrolled in the same unit.
-You may authorise the University to release information to a third party (for example a relative or insurer), or enable someone to collect student information on your behalf, by completing the Third Party Authorisation For Student Information (TPA form).
+You may authorise QUT to release information to a third party (for example, a relative or insurer), or enable someone to collect student information on your behalf, by completing the Third Party Authorisation For Student Information (TPA form).

-In very limited circumstances, privacy principles permit disclosure without consent or prior notification, for example, if we are asked for the information in connection with a police investigation; if we receive a writ, subpoena or similar document legally requiring us to disclose the information; or if disclosing the information will prevent or lessen a serious and imminent threat to a person's life or health.
-These circumstances are extremely rare.
+In very limited circumstances, privacy principles permit disclosure without consent or prior notification.
+Examples include: if we are asked for the information in connection with a police investigation; if we receive a writ, subpoena or similar document legally requiring us to disclose the information; or if disclosing the information will prevent or lessen a serious and imminent threat to a person's life or health.